Wednesday, October 2, 2024

 The extent of the village of The Palace

-Clear lochs, sun, fresh water, brackish water, ocean water, swans, gray seals, blue skies, beautiful clouds, beefy beefy cattle, hundreds of sheep, stone fences, and neolithic sites---Orkney Islands was a great stop!!
+Clear lochs, sun, fresh water, brackish water, ocean water, swans, gray seals, blue skies, beautiful clouds, beefy beef cattle, hundreds of sheep, stone fences, and neolithic sites---Orkney Islands was a great stop!!
 We could not have asked for a better tour guide or a better tour!

 TK's Takes: This has been the best day so far.
 Weather and a private tour.
 Private tours are riskier in a sense, but they are more personal.
 You are not jam packed in a big bus and you can go to places that larger buses cannot go.
-Most of the time private tours are cheaper than cruise tours.
+Most of the time private tours are less expensive than cruise tours.
 He saw two seals in the first loch.
 They swam into that area because the orcas that were after them could not get them there--a land bridge prevented that.

 4 comments: